almostengr/trafficpi/README.md

 ## License

-This project is licensed under the MIT License.
 See LICENSE for more details.